appacademy-prep-work/appacademy-prep-work.github.io/_includes/non-technical-interview.md

 #### How passionate are you about technology?

 Obviously, we want to see some evidence that you like to code.
-People don't make it through our intense, 12-week program without desiring what's on the other side and enjoying the process a little, too. :smile:
+People don't make it through our intense, 12-week program without desiring what's on the other side and enjoying the process a little, too. :)

 1. Why are you interested in tech?
 2. What made you decide to pursue software more seriously?